Something went wrong

 Adoption of solar home heating systems in Long Island

-Solar is the most environmentally friendly of all heating fuels.
+Out of all fuels, solar is the safest for the environment.
 With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-As it stands today, 2,845 homes in Long Island are heated with active solar arrays.
-This is a 2833% gain from 2013, when 97 homes incorporated active solar heating.
+Today, 2,845 homes in Long Island are heated with active solar arrays.
+This is a 135% gain from 2019, when 1,212 homes utilized active solar heating.

 Long Island Homeowner’s Guide to Selecting an Oil Company

-For Long Island homes heating with heating oil, selecting which of the 259 heating oil companies that serve Long Island makes a big difference.
+For Long Island homes heating with oil, picking which of the 259 heating oil companies that serve Long Island is an important decision.

-Full Service Oil Companies: Homeowners who want a “set-it-and-forget-it” heating system select one of the 99 “full-service” oil companies that serve Long Island.
-Full service companies such as or offer clients annual contracts which consist of a combined package of both automatic heating oil delivery and boiler repair.
-With an automatic oil delivery contract, the company tracks your home’s number two heating oil consumption and makes deliveries when your tank is running low.
-The customer does not need to monitor the level of the oil tank or place individual orders.
+Full Service Oil Companies: Homeowners who are willing to pay a premium for a “set-it-and-forget-it” heating system select one of the 99 “full-service” oil companies that serve Long Island.
+Full service companies such as or offer homeowners annual contracts which consist of a combined package of both automatic heating oil delivery and furnace repair.
+With an automatic heating oil delivery contract, the company tracks your home’s oil consumption and makes deliveries when your tank is running low.
+The family does not need to monitor the level of the oil tank or place individual orders.

-Discount Oil Companies: Often called “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for households who are looking to save money.
-With discount oil companies, in exchange for lower prices, you monitor the fuel oil level in your tank, and you place an oil order when you're running low.
+Discount Oil Companies: Also known by the names “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for customers who are budget-conscious.
+With discount oil companies, in exchange for lower prices, you monitor the heating oil level in your tank, and you place an oil order when the oil gauge dips below a quarter tank.
 Examples of 0 Long Island cash heating oil companies serving Long Island include and .

-Long Island Oil Company Statistics: Oil Companies Serving Long Island: 259 companies .
+Long Island Oil Company Statistics: Number two heating oil Companies Serving Long Island: 259 companies .

-Average Number of Long Island Homes Served per Fuel Oil company : 1302
+Average Number of Long Island Homes Served per Heating Oil company : 1302

 Long Island Heating Oil Delivery Overview

-337,306 families in Long Island heat their homes with oil.
+337,306 houses in Long Island heat their homes with number two heating oil.
 This makes oil delivery essential, especially when Long Island temperatures drop as low as 22.4° F each winter.
-34.4% of Long Island homes rely on heating oil delivery each winter.
+34.4% of Long Island residences are reliant on fuel oil delivery each winter.

 34.4% of Long Island Households Rely On Heating Oil Delivery Each Winter